-‘… So that we can prove to the judge that you did not purposely kill that innocent man, who happens to be your husband who you have been married to for ten years now with three kids, which you keep denying, and instead saying that this man is some spiritual husband of yours, conjured by some witchcraft nonsense.
+‘…so that we can prove to the judge that you did not intentionally kill that innocent man, who happens to be your husband who you have been married to for ten years now with three kids, which you keep denying, and instead saying that this man is some spiritual husband of yours, conjured by some witchcraft nonsense.
 We believe all these are as a result of your schizophrenia, and we want to help you get better.
 Do you understand, Oumo?’

 I hold her gaze, wondering how a black woman like her has become so white that even her tongue is bleached with one of the thickest British accent I’ve ever heard.